thymeleaf/thymeleaf-tests/README.markdown

 Tests under the `org.thymeleaf.engine` package are designed for use with the **thymeleaf-testing library**.

 All tests and are launched using JUnit.
-The JUnit test classes are contained at several folders, depending on the thymelaef version they refer to (activated with the corresponding profile):
+The JUnit test classes are contained at several folders, depending on the thymeleaf version they refer to (activated with the corresponding profile):

    * `src/test-common/java` contains tests executed for all thymeleaf versions.
    * `src/test-20/java` for thymeleaf 2.0.x